kopia/kopia/site/content/docs/Repositories/_index.md

 ```

 * Create a password file
 Password files are created with [httpaswd](https://httpd.apache.org/docs/2.4/programs/htpasswd.html).
-Username must be formated like this :
+Username must be formatted like this :

 ```
 <client-username>@<client-host-name-lowercase-without-domain>